 A full time graduate student must register for at least 9 credit hours each semester to fulfill the residency requirement.

 Students enrolled in professional master's programs in science and engineering may fulfill the residency requirement by completing at least one full fall or spring semester with part-time enrollment (at least 3 credit hours).
+International students may only register as part time in the last semester of their graduate program with approval of the Office of International Students and Scholars.
 This does not affect any other degree requirements: the total number of hours required to complete the degree, the limits on transfer credit, etc. remain the same.
 In addition, the time-to-degree limit of five years from time of initial enrollment remains the same.

 Admission into a professional program is granted separately from admission into a research or thesis program.
 Professional degree programs terminate when the degree is awarded.
 Students who wish to continue graduate study after completing a professional program must apply for admission into a research program.